fl97-mo/Level-1-Python-Beginner-Guide/README.md

   - `input()` function for user interaction.
   - Converting data types using `int()`, `float()`, and `str()`.
 ### **02_Control_Structures**
-- `Loops.py`: Basic introduction into loops:
+- `Loops.py`: Basic introduction into loops
   - `while` loops for conditional execution.
   - `for` loops for iterating over sequences.
   - Examples including skipping iterations, breaking out of loops, and reverse looping.